 1947: Birthdate of New York Congressman Jerrod Lewis “Jerry” Nadler.

-1947: Birthdate of Elyakim Rubinstein the native of Jerusalem who served Attorney General of Israel before coming a Judge on the Supreme Court of Israel.
+1947: Birthdate of Elyakim Rubinstein the native of Jerusalem who served Attorney General of Israel before becoming a Judge on the Supreme Court of Israel.

 1948(6th of Sivan, 5708): Shavuot